duckietown/docs-brown/book/doc-sky/60-debugging/10-assignment.md

 impossible to debug if you print out the matrix, but instantly obvious as soon as you draw it in a 3D visualizer.

 For each condition below:
 1) Use the Javascript interface to visualize the state or output
 2) Describe a procedure to verify the output works as expected
 3) Carry out the procedure using your drone and describe the results

-*Submit the pictures as visualize_<condition number>.png and write the written responses in `answers.txt`.*
+*Submit the pictures as visualize_[INSERT CONDITION NUMBER].png and write the written responses in `answers.txt`.*

 1. Camera Output: How does it work on different lighting